Kalkara: Transport

-Kalkara is regularly served by scheduled buses operated by Arriva Malta on Route number 3, which connects Kalkara directly to the capital Valletta.
+Scheduled buses operated by Tallinja on Route 3 link Kalkara directly to the capital Valletta.
+Route 213, also passes from some parts of Kalkara, which provides access to transport to Mater Dei Hospital.
 The transport strategy for the Grand Harbour area also envisages a ferry service point in Kalkara with links to Valletta, the Three Cities and other areas within the harbour.
-Route number 213 also passes from some parts of Kalkara, which provides access to transport to Mater dei hospital.

 Due to the construction and development of Smart City Malta in the Ricasoli area, the construction of the South Harbour Link Road has been proposed in order to upgrade and improve the road network of the area and also cater for the influx of traffic once Smart City Malta is fully operational.
-The proposed new Link Road would directly link Smart City Malta to Malta's main arterial road network, however this proposal, which is still in its initial stages, would sacrifice agricultural land in the area between Kalkara and Haz-Zabbar if approved.
+The proposed new Link Road would directly link Smart City Malta to Malta's main arterial road network, however this proposal, which is still in its initial stages, would sacrifice agricultural land in the area between Kalkara and Zabbar if approved.

-Sport
+Sports

-Kalkara is known for the building of the local traditional boats, known as the Maltese dgħajsa and for their oarsmen (barklori).
-The Kalkariżi still take part in the traditional national regattas held on 8 September and on 31 March with their own constructed boats.
+Kalkara is known for the building of the local traditional boats, known as dgħajsa, and for their oarsmen (barklori).
+The Kalkariżi still take part in the national regattas held on 8 September and on 31 March with their own built boats.